 In this report, ARTICLE 19 assesses the situation for media freedom and the right to freedom of expression and information in Eritrea.
-The report demonstrates the stark gulf that exists in the country between formal legal protections for the right to freedom of expression and information at the international and regional level, and the realities for journalists on the ground - whose attempts to navigate repressive domestic laws and practices have ended them in prison or killed.
+The report demonstrates the lack of adequate legal protections for the right to freedom of expression at the domestic level, and explores the realities for journalists whose attempts to navigate repressive laws and practices have ended them in prison or killed.

 Established in 1987, ARTICLE 19 defends the right to freedom of expression and information.
-Taking our name from Article 19 of the Universal Declaration on Human Rights, we fight for all hostages of censorship, defend dissenting voices that have been muzzled, and campaign against laws and practices that silence in breach of international standards on the right to freedom of expression.
+Taking our name from Article 19 of the Universal Declaration on Human Rights, we fight for all hostages of censorship, defend dissenting voices that have been muzzled, and campaign against laws and practices that silence.
 ARTICLE 19 has been working on freedom of expression issues in Eritrea for a number of years, including taking a case against Eritrea to the African Commission on Human and Peoples' Rights.
 ARTICLE 19 has its regional office for Eastern Africa based in Nairobi.

 Eritrea frequently tops lists as one of the 'most censored' countries in the world, and President Isaias Afewerki is routinely characterised as a ruthless and repressive autocrat.
-This report finds that Eritrea's reputation in this respect is well-deserved.
+This report finds that Eritrea's reputation in this respect is well deserved.

-No private media has existed in Eritrea since the last eight private newspapers were forced to close in 2011, when at least eighteen journalists and eleven former government officials were detained incommunicado without charge or trial.
+No private media has existed in Eritrea since the last eight private newspapers were forced to close in 2001, when at least eighteen journalists and eleven former government officials were detained incommunicado without charge or trial.
 Of these detainees, eight are confirmed as having died in custody.
 Remaining 'media' are state owned and far from independent, essentially serving as a mouthpiece for the Ministry of Information.
 Alternative sources of information are limited given the lack of internet penetration in the country.
 Opportunities for the re-establishment of an independent media in the country are therefore largely non-existent, and continued impunity for human rights violations against journalists provide little hope of this situation changing.